Gastonm1/Liri-Node-App/README.md

 # Liri-Node-App
 ##### Language Interpretation and Recognition Interface Application

-What does the project do?
+What does the app do?
 --------------------------------------------------------------
-This project will take the following user commands in node.js and display the output into the terminal window.
+This app will take the following user commands in node.js and display important data into the terminal window.

 `movie-this`
 _This will display movie information for the movie the user inputs_